-The Curriculum of courses includes details about the internal and external assessment criteria specified by the Board of Studies of each specialization.
+Every program has a defined course structure with the details about the internal and external assessment criteria.
+The internal assessment is to be completed for every module of the course.
 Unit tests, quizzes, projects, assignments, market surveys, case studies, presentations, role-plays, sketches, etc that are pertinent to the subject are included in the internal evaluation.
-In several subjects of a practical course, there is continuous evaluation, indicating that each student's performance is evaluated over the course of the semester.
-All this information is communicated to the students at the begining of every semester.
-Internship evaluation criteria is also specified by the Board of Studies.

-The College schedules a unit test every term.
-To give students plenty of notice, a typed timetable is posted on their notice boards and also shared by the mentors on their groups.
-If a student engages in university activities, or national sports competitions during the unit test, retests and reexaminations are held for that student.
+CIE, i.e. continuous internal assessment is followed for practical courses, wherein the student's performance is evaluated over the course of the semester.
+The information regarding the internal assessment is communicated to the students at the beginning of the semester by the respective teachers.
+A unit test is scheduled at the college level every term, the intimation of the same is given to the students well in advance through the time table.
+If a student engages in university activities, or national sports competitions during the unit test, retests and re-examinations are held for that student.
 Additionally, students who suffer medical problems during the exam may be provided with a second chance.

-During the academic year 2021-22, the internal assessment was conducted online partly using Google Forms, Testmoz, etc. The assignments were returned to the students with grades after evaluation after being submitted by the students in the Google classrooms.
+Some internal assessments are conducted online using Google classroom as a platform for submission of assignments.
+The assignments are returned after evaluation with the grades.

-To be eligible to take the final exam, a student must successfully complete the internal evaluation.
-Before the internal assessment marks were submitted to the University, the students were informed of the internal marks and any discrepancies were resolved.
+The students have to become eligible in the internal assessment to appear in the final exam, which is informed to the students at the beginning of the course.

 File Description Documents

 Any additional information View File

 Link for additional information

-Nil
+https://sndthsc.com/wp-

+content/uploads/2023/08/2.5.1.pdf

-2.5.2 - Mechanism to deal with internal examination related grievances is transparent, time-bound and efficient
+2.5.2 - Mechanism to deal with internal examination related grievances is transparent, time- bound and efficient